 Section A Section B Section C MTWF 8:30-9:20

-- ** Tuesday classes are self-studying hours for the video lectures.
+- ** Tuesday classes are self-study hours for the video lectures.

 - Instructional Computing Lab with Matlab Access (Communications Bldg B027)